Hofstadter points

 In plane geometry, a Hofstadter point is a special point associated with every plane triangle.
 In fact there are several Hofstadter points associated with a triangle.
 All of them are triangle centers.
 Two of them, the Hofstadter zero-point and Hofstadter one-point, are particularly interesting.
 They are two transcendental triangle centers.
-Hofstadter zero-point is the center designated as X(360) and the Hofstafter one-point is the center denoted as X(359) in Clark Kimberling's Encyclopedia of Triangle Centers.
+Hofstadter zero-point is the center designated as X(360) and the Hofstadter one-point is the center denoted as X(359) in Clark Kimberling's Encyclopedia of Triangle Centers.
 The Hofstadter zero-point was discovered by Douglas Hofstadter in 1992.

 Hofstadter triangles

 Let △ABC be a given triangle.
 Let r be a positive real constant.

 Rotate the line segment B̅C̅ about B through an angle rB towards A and let L_{BC} be the line containing this line segment.
 Next rotate the line segment B̅C̅ about C through an angle rC towards A. Let L'_{BC} be the line containing this line segment.
 Let the lines L_{BC} and L'_{BC} intersect at A(r).
 In a similar way the points B(r) and C(r) are constructed.
 The triangle whose vertices are A(r), B(r), C(r) is the Hofstadter r-triangle (or, the r-Hofstadter triangle) of △ABC.